Skip to main

 A woman sitting on a tufted dark green leather couch outside in an alley.

-LOCATION: Meeting at SAVS Room 210, later Downtown Lexington
+LOCATION: Meeting at SAVS Room 210, shooting on location around Lexington

 INSTRUCTOR: Lennon Michalski